 Royal Caribbean can also cater for wheelchair access and oxygen tank or dialysis needs.

-Quantum class ships also have six different ‘smart’ features, including smart check in (which will cut your boarding time down to ten minutes) and smart concierge (so that you can make and change your restaurant reservations online.)
-If that’s not enough to impress you then how about their smart experiences – which features a bionic bar with robot bar tenders that mix cocktails that guests have ordered off an iPad!
-You can learn more about Royal Caribbean’s robotic bar here
+Royal Caribbean ships also have heaps of different helpful ‘smart’ features, including smart check-in, and smart concierge, so that you can make and change your restaurant reservations online.
+If that’s not enough to impress you then how about their smart experiences – which features a bionic bar with robot bartenders that mix cocktails that guests have ordered off an iPad!

 There are also plenty of handy added extras available such as late checkout on departure day and a points system to save towards benefits every time you travel.

 Gone are the days on a cruise when you had to be tied to one restaurant at a certain time every day if you didn’t want to be (at least with Royal Caribbean)!
 With this cruise line, there are a variety of dining options available for you…